roodrepo/unit_test_advanced/README.md

 Unit Test Advanced
 ==========

-## _The Python  Unit Test Toolkit_
+### *The Python  Unit Test Toolkit*

-Unit Test Advanced is the Python testing toolkit and programmable execution plans.
+Unit Test Advanced is the Python testing toolkit for programmable execution plans.
 It makes it easy to write, test and scale complex applications and libraries.

-This package gives you the flexibility to use the production code to run the tests, assert data at any time within the code, and inject custom data.
-Lightweight with no dependencies, you can use it on top of any other framework such as Django or Flask.
+This package gives you the flexibility to use the production code to run the tests, assert results at any time within the code, and inject custom data.
+Lightweight with no dependencies, it is compatible with any framework such as Django or Flask.

 ## Features

 - Program multiple execution plans
-- Pass values from one step to another within an execution plan
+- Pass values from one step to another
 - No code duplication; use production code to run tests
-- Override with custom data
+- Inject custom data
 - Auto-create execution plans from the relationship between all tests

 ## Advantages

 - Highly flexible
-- Lightweight and no dependency
+- Lightweight and independent
 - Open-source
 - Real use cases
 - Support & documentation